C# 8: Nullable Reference Types

 #Post-condition attributes: NotNull / MaybeNull / MemberNotNull

-You can use the [NotNull] and [MaybeNull] attributes to express the nullability of the return value or the nullability of the parameters when the call returns.
-While you can also use these attributes with any type, they seem to be useful only with unconstrained generic types as you cannot use T?.
+You can use the [NotNull] and [MaybeNull] attributes to express the nullability of the return value or the nullability of parameters when the call returns.
+While these attributes can be used with any type, they are most useful with unconstrained generic types where T? is not available.
 C# 9 update: The ? operator now works on unconstrained generic types.
 So, you should use T? instead of the [MayBeNull] attribute.

-[MemberNotNull] indicates that the method or property will ensure that the listed field and property members have values that aren't null.
+[MemberNotNull] indicates that after the method or property returns, the listed members are guaranteed to be non-null.

 C#